(For my friend Bird Dog)

 Dad's dead, in some strange place among strange men.
 He wasn't even here when he died.
-The timber and the blueberries and every other damn thing they did to keep body and soul together around here played out and dad breathed his last on a rusty boat dragging what-all to god-knows-where.
-They sewed him in his canvas bag and slipped him in the ocean like a card trick.
+The timber and the blueberries and every other damn thing they do to keep body and soul together around here played out and dad breathed his last on a rusty boat dragging what-all to god-knows-where.
+They sewed him in his canvas bag with the needle through his nose and slipped him in the ocean like a card trick.

 I never understood that whole wake thing until now.
 Your loved one made up by some insane hairdresser and laid out like a buffet of sorrows in the parlor.
 People who hated the stiff, dropping by to make sure he's dead and to say what a lovely specimen he always was, the words turning to ashes in their mouths to save your ears the trouble.
 You just stand there bewildered.
 A month later you'd take your own life or join the circus or weep while watching What's My Line.
 You're just numb when it's fresh in your memory.
 Human nature comes with its own novocaine, but those teeth are coming out.
 Hard.
 It's an odd and disturbing tug at the point of attack; the ache comes later.
 But at least now I see why you want to see the husk a last time.
 I'm not sure if you pinch the corpse or yourself to gauge who's alive and who's not.

 Well I was at the point where you can't help yourself; you probe the hole over and over with your tongue where the molar came out, each time only half-believing it's gone, wondering if you'd have taken better care of it maybe it'd still be there.
 It doesn't hurt, really; it's tender and offers a sort of mute reproach when you touch it.
 So here I am, up from Boston, the closest civilization, but not close at all, and I have questions no man alive can answer for me.

 "I say dat's 'is culch."